 How hepatitis A is spread

-The infection is spread when traces of faeces (containing hepatitis A virus) contaminate hands, objects, water or food and the virus is then taken in by mouth.
-Hepatitis A virus is extremely durable in the environment.
+The infection is spread when faeces (poo) containing the hepatitis A virus contaminate hands, objects, water or food and the virus enters the mouth.
+Hepatitis A virus can survive in the environment for a long time.

-childcare centres enrolling children not yet toilet trained
+childcare centres caring for children who are not yet toilet trained

 overseas travel to high risk countries

 sexual contacts especially men who have sex with men.

 fever and chills

 yellow skin and/or eyes (jaundice — see image)

 Adults and older children are more likely to have symptoms lasting 1 to 2 weeks, or in severe cases, up to several months.